travisjeffery/mocha-teamcity-reporter/README.md

 mocha-teamcity-reporter Teamcity reporter which makes it possible to display test results in real-time, makes test information available on the Tests tab of the Build Results page.

-Please note this has been forked from the original author https://github.com/travisjeffery/mocha-teamcity-reporter which does not appear to be maintained or accepting Pull requests.
-Also note this is not endorsed by the original creator

-## Why use this over the original:
-* Drop in replacement for the original mocha-teamcity-reporter
+## Version 2.x changes
+* Breaking change, support node4.x+ only
 * Support flowId's
     * Why use flowIds?
 Flow tracking is necessary, for example, to distinguish separate processes running in parallel
-    * This package defaults to process.pid, so it works with concurrent task runners (Gulp/Grunt etc)
+    * This defaults to process.pid, so it works with concurrent task runners (Gulp/Grunt etc)
 * other small bug fixes
 * Functional tests